Runpython-IntroProgramming/Final-Project/design.md

 mousey: This is the y coordinate of the mouse.
 It is updated continually with each step to check if the mouse is over one of the button sprites.

 To see how the strings are encoded, see the algorithm.

-* Describe the logic and/or code behind every interaction with the user, and behind everything displayed.
+* Describe the logic and/or code behind every interaction with the user.

+The user can only click on the button sprites, and type into the popups.

 * If your program uses an unusual or notable *algorithm*, what is the algorithm and how does it work?